 First, let’s look at what CI/CD is.
 CI/CD stands for Continuous Integration and Delivery.
 CI/CD is an extension of agile, so if you know how to do CI/CD, you already know how to do agile.
 It is a software development practice used to build and deliver software.
-It is done by integrating the development procedures into a pipeline that follows the process of continuous integration (CI).
+It is done by integrating the development pipeline is the procedures that follow the process of continuous integration (CI).

 The following characteristics define continuous Delivery (CD):

-- Initiated at any point during the software delivery cycle.
+- Initiated at any point during the software delivery process cycle.

 Purpose of CI/CD

-Continuous Integration and Continuous Delivery (a.k.a CI/CD) is a software development practice that relies on frequent, incremental integration of new code into the main branch of an application to reduce the final delivery lead-time.
+The continuous Integration and Continuous Delivery process (a.k.a CI/CD) is a software development practice that relies on frequent, incremental integration of new code into the main branch of an application to reduce the final delivery lead-time.

-By integrating regularly, more bugs can be identified and fixed before deployment, and deliverables get closer to production quality each time they’re updated.
+By integrating regularly, more bugs can be identified and fixed before deployment, and deliverables get closer to production quality at speed each time they’re updated.

-By delivering incremental updates of features, it’s possible to assemble software in a way that can only be described as “progressive.”
+By delivering incremental feature upgrades, it’s possible to assemble software in a way that can only be described as “progressive.”